UFOs - A Second Look ( american singles interest )

 But Captain Michael Perry, spuadron logistics officer for the Snowbirds, denied that any of his planes were in Arizona that month. " We don't travel in a V-shaped formation, and we don't cruise with landing lights on , "he told."

-Officials at Luke Air Force Base in Phoenix, Nellis Air Force Base in Las Vegas and Edwards Air Force Base in Rosamund, California, all denied that any of their planes were responsible for the sightings, Federal Avialtion Administration officials profess to be baffled. " We don't have any knowledge of the incident, " says Martin Hardy, the Phoenix air traffic-control manager.
+Officials at Luke Air Force Base in Phoenix, Nellis Air Force Base in Las Vegas and Edwards Air Force Base in Rosamund, California, all denied that any of their planes were responsible for the sightings, Federal Avialtion Administration officials profess to be baffled. " We don't have any knowledge of the incident, " says Martin Hardy, the Phoenix air traffic-control manager."There's a UFO! " co-pilot John Middleton kidded to pilot Larry Campbell.
+They queried the regional air - traffic - control centre in Albuquerque, Nie Mexico.
+A controller radioed back that it was a formation of CT-144s flying at 19000 feet.

 Was it a secret military excercise ,an elaborate hoax - or something else?Themass sightings of whatever flew over northern Arizona that night have added new fuel to the UFO controversy